Introduction of closed cycle gas turbines with

 -

-This web page is maintained by
+This web page is maintained by Wolfgang Sanz,

-Professor at the Institute for Thermal
+Institute for Thermal

 Turbomachinery and Machine Dynamics (TTM), Graz University of Technology.